t: 0116 241 8331 e: office@apt.ac

 'CBT for Working with Offenders' is a 3-day course from the Association for Psychological Therapies (APT), a leading provider of training for professionals working in mental health and related areas in the UK and Ireland.

 It is the only 'CBT for Working with Offenders' training that is APT-accredited and also gives you access to APT’s relevant downloadable resources for use post-course.
 The course is available for teams/organisations and can be attended face-to-face or online.
-It can also be completed as part of the Extended Training in CBT course.
-(2-day version also available.)
+The course is available for teams and individuals and can be attended face-to-face or online.
+It can also be completed as part of (a) Extended Training in CBT, and (b) The APT Diploma for working in Secure Psychiatric and Forensic Settings.

 CBT for Working with Offenders gives a clear framework in which to analyse and work with most offenders.
 It is an approach that is increasingly being recognised as giving very good results when well delivered.